 There is also a contact facility in the main menu above if you’ve got any questions or suggestions about getting involved.

 The total garden is an area of almost an acre, including the frames of seven very large (approx. 80 ft long ) greenhouses.
-We were first only granted two of these greenhouse frames and an adjacent cold-frame to start the project in.
+We were first only granted three of these greenhouse frames and an adjacent cold-frame to start the project in.
 After grueling scrub bashing these forested greenhouses slowly became sites of flowering plants and home to vegetables.
 We have now been granted use of the whole site !

 Originally vegetables and fruit were grown in the garden for the Blaise Estate in the 1800’s.
 In the 1950’s Bristol City Council used the space to grow Bristol’s bedding plants.
 Cannington College then used the space to teach students about horticulture, with the garden eventually taken over for a tree growing project.